The U.S. National Asthma Education and Prevention Program (NAEPP) guidelines for the diagnosis and management of asthma recommend:

 Dry-powder may cause tooth erosion.
 Children should rinse their mouths out with a fluoride mouthwash right after using these inhalers.

-Nebulizers.
 A nebulizer is a machine that delivers a fine spray of medication-containing liquid.
 Nebulizers are often used for children younger than 3 years and sometimes for older children who have difficulty using the MDI.
-It takes 5 - 10 minutes to administer medication using a nebulizer.
+It takes 5 to 10 minutes to administer medication using a nebulizer.
 Because the spray is less targeted than with the inhaler, it must deliver large amounts of the drug.
 This increases the risk for toxicity and severe side effects.
-In general, children who can.
+In general, children who can manage an inhaler should not use nebulizers.

 Quick-relief (rescue) medications work immediately to relax airways and quickly control acute asthma attacks.
 They are not useful for preventing attacks or controlling inflammation in the airways.

 The standard quick-relief medication is a beta2-agonist inhaler.
 Beta2-agonists serve as bronchodilators, relaxing and opening constricted airways during an acute asthma attack.
-A short-acting inhaled beta2-agonist, taken as needed, is often the only medication used by children with chronic mild asthma.
+A short-acting inhaled beta2-agonist, taken as needed, is often the only medication used by children with intermittent asthma.

 Long-term control (maintenance) medications are taken on a regular basis to prevent asthma attacks, control inflammation in the airways, and manage chronic symptoms.